n4demo/learn-to-containerise/docker-apps/linux/php/readme.md

 5. Question: Why are we now using n4demo instead of node4demo as the owner?

-6. Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them *docker scan node4demo/php-app:liverpool*
+6. Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them.

+*docker scan node4demo/php-app:liverpool*

 7. how many vulnerabilities does it have?
 Is there a base image with no vulnerabilities?